KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 5. Set the published date
 6. **Save and publish** (this will trigger the webhook!)

-### 6. Add Gallery Images
+### 6. Create Event Galleries

-1. Click on "Gallery" in the sidebar
+1. Click on "Event" in the sidebar
-2. Upload images and add titles/descriptions
-3. Categorize them appropriately
-4. Mark featured images if needed
+2. Create a new event:
+   - Enter the event name (required)
+   - Add event description
+   - Upload multiple images for the event (at least one required)
+   - Set event date and location if available
+   - Choose event category
+   - Set display order for arrangement
+3. Toggle "Active" to true to display on website
+4. **Save and publish** (this will trigger the webhook!)

+**Note**: Events are displayed on the `/about/gallery` page as cards.
+When users click on an event, they're taken to `/about/gallery/[event-slug]` to view all images from that event in a beautiful lightbox gallery.

 ### 7. Create Client Testimonials